ProgramDoorToHeaven/DoorToHeaven-TaylorSeries/files/1996 and before/19900000_19280908_Artifacts_discovery.md

 The artifact is inscribed with a series of complex symbols arranged in a circular pattern around its perimeter.
-These symbols do not correspond to any known ancient writing systems.
+These symbols do not correspond to any known writing system.
 Linguists and cryptographers are currently attempting to decipher their meaning and possible significance.

 The cover stone's outer ring depicts the artifact with it's symbols.
 Inside the artifact depiction on the cover stone, there are early hieroglyphic